 The welded region also contains slag contamination and hydrogen gas.

 It is a mixture of fine aluminium powder and iron oxide in a ratio of about 1:3 by weight.

-In this topic we have discussed what is thermite, Let’s understand the process of Thermit Welding.
+In this topic we have discussed what thermite is, Let’s understand the process of Thermite Welding.

 Process of Thermite Welding

 It is the most effective, highly mobile method used for joining heavy section steel structures like rails.
 The high heat input and metallurgical properties of the thermit steel make the process ideal to weld high strength, high hardness steels which are used in modern rails.

 Thermit Welding always requires skilled labour for the welding process and must not be undertaken by someone who has not been trained to use it.
 Thermite welding results in a thermite reaction that involves the burning of thermite which is a mixture of iron oxide and fine aluminium powder present in the ratio of 1:3 by weight.

 As a result of the reaction that is preheating of the thermite mixture up to 1300° centigrade the temperature reaches up to 3000° centigrade but it is essential in order to start the reaction.
 The reaction is as follows along with the diagrammatic representation of the thermite welding process.